epicodus-lessons/ruby-rspec-docker-container/README.md

 Running scripts is optional at Epicodus.
 However, if you want to experiment with it, follow these steps:

-* The script **must** be located in `lib` and be called `script.rb`.
+* The script must be located in `lib` and be called `script.rb`.

-* To run the script, enter the following command in the root directory of the project: `script=script docker-compose up --build`.
-We recommend aliasing this command if you plan to run scripts a lot.
+* Run the following command: `docker-compose run --rm app ruby lib/script.rb`.

+Once again, we recommend aliasing this command if you plan to run scripts often.
+If you prefer to name your script something else, you just need to update the command to use the correct path and file name.